Qatar University: College of Pharmacy

 The College of Pharmacy at Qatar University was founded as a college in 2008.
 It is the first pharmacy college to be established in Qatar.
 It began as a program in 2006, and saw its first student intake in 2007.
 The year 2008 also marked the college's accreditation by the CCAPP (Canada) and became the first international pharmacy program to receive accreditation by that organization.
-Peter Jewesson has been the College Dean since its inception, and had also been the director of the previous Pharmacy program.
+Peter Jewesson was the founding College Dean, and had also been the director of the previous Pharmacy program.

 The College of Pharmacy offers three degrees: